 A number of steps are needed to enable the usage of the member:

-1. An instance of the type t_dynamic_member_info needs to be defined to keep track of the new member
+t_dynamic_member_infoneeds to be defined to keep track of the new member - An

 This will trigger the creation of an initialization and a finalization function.
 The usage of the member is transparent (identical to core members) once this initialization function has been called until a call to the finalization function is executed.
 Note that these auto-generated functions are different from the user-defined functions in step 2.
 The former are used to add and remove the member to the class, while the latter are called with each creation/destruction of an instance of the class.
 The member can then be further used as follows: